Montwell Commons Mission Statement

 Demonstrating the best practices for being good stewards of our environment by incorporating energy efficiency in the design of the buildings, storm water management, recycling, and landscaping with native species

-Montwell Commons is a 501(c)(3) organization run exclusively by volunteers.
-Unless specified, all donations are used for capital improvements while all operating expenses are covered by income from the three rental buildings.
-Recent IRS 990 tax returns are available by clicking the year 2020 or 2021 you would like to examine.
-The Board of Directors is comprised of these volunteer members of the community: Cliff Baker, Elizabeth Clark, Jerry Janiga, Paul Lindquist, Florian Schleiff, Marit Withrow, and Greg Witkamper.
+Montwell Commons is a 501(c)(3) organization run exclusively by volunteers, there are no paid employees and the Directors all serve without compensation.
+Unless otherwise specified by the donor, 100% of all donations are used for capital improvements.
+All operating expenses are covered by income from the three rental buildings.
+Recent IRS 990 tax returns are available by clicking the year 2019, 2020 or 2021 you would like to examine, and the IRS 1023 application form is available on request.
+The Board of Directors is comprised of these volunteer members of the community: Cliff Baker, Elizabeth Clark, David Craddock, Jerry Janiga, Paul Lindquist, Florian Schleiff, Marit Withrow, and Greg Witkamper.